suren-atoyan/monaco-react/README.md

 ## Motivation
 There is a well-known web technology based code editor called [Monaco Editor](https://microsoft.github.io/monaco-editor/) that powers [VS Code](https://code.visualstudio.com/).
 [There are also many ways to integrate](https://github.com/Microsoft/monaco-editor-samples/) it provided by monaco creators.
 But there were tons of problems with the integration of monaco with modern technologies; e.g React.

-There does already exist solutions for integration with React; e.g [this one](https://github.com/react-monaco-editor/react-monaco-editor) and [this one](https://github.com/jaywcjlove/react-monacoeditor).
+There do already exist solutions for integration with React; e.g [this one](https://github.com/react-monaco-editor/react-monaco-editor) and [this one](https://github.com/jaywcjlove/react-monacoeditor).
 But they need custom webpack configuration for Monaco to fully work, which is not the "best" solution for things like create-react-app - [CRA](https://facebook.github.io/create-react-app/).

 **With this solution, you don't need webpack configuration files and it works great with React apps created by CRA or anything else.**